 In Path Finder, learners navigate their way through a scenario.
-When presented with a decision, the user is tasked with selecting the best answer, which will determine where he or she is taken next.
+When presented with a question, the user is tasked with selecting the best answer, which will determine where he or she is taken next.

 This guide details the different elements of Path Finder and the best ways to organize its content into a fully functioning scenario script.
 Additionally, a word document is attached to this article that provides several scenario examples.